Create A Moody Living Room With Depth, Drama & Cozy Vibes

 If you love a minimal look, dark walls and simple furniture are a great match.
 Stick to a color palette of blacks, grays, and whites for a sleek, cohesive vibe.

-Add texture with materials like velvet or wool to avoid it feeling flat.
 You can keep the furniture clean and functional without losing the cozy feel, and add subtle contrast through metallic accents or wood finishes to break up the darker tones.

 Go All-In with Moody Browns